| | TITLE Quick Instructions

 not show again" had previously been selected) and the Screen Clip Editor.

-- The Tools menu, the Options dialog and the RP9 editor include dozens of
+- The Tools menu, the Options dialog and the RP9 title editor include dozens of

 additional new features that are best explored by browsing the menus and